-I am picky about what cookbooks I buy, so my cookbook review should mostly be positive.
+I am picky about what cookbooks I buy, so my cookbook reviews should mostly be positive.
 Deep Run Roots, the much-anticipated book by Vivian Howard, is a hefty, pretty thing with an IACP Cookbook of the Year emblem on it, as well as “New York Times Bestseller” emblazoned across the top.
 Still in doubt?
 The cover also informs you that the author is a Peabody Award winner for her show, A Chef’s Life.
 That’s where this whole thing came from, anyhow; A Chef’s Life.
 It’s how the book came to be, the attention, and it’s also how I came to own the book.

-Kinston, despite the odds, has become a destination vacation.
+Kinston, against all odds, has become a destination vacation.
 Maybe not for everybody, but for way more people than you would guess.
 Vivian Howard, a native to the area, went away to New York City awhile ago, became a fancy chef, and then returned home with her fancy New York City husband, though she never thought any of that would happen.
 She ended up getting super curious and even passionate about the local cuisine and culture and pitched a PBS show that took off like gangbusters.
 Several seasons later, Vivian’s restaurants–the swanky The Chef and the Farmer and the more approachable The Boiler Room–prompt people just like us to visit rural Eastern North Carolina.
 We also got to stay at a cottage on one of the farms (Brothers Farm) that is featured regularly in the show, which means we also got to meet Warren and Lillie, two of the people on the show.
 We couldn’t finish up our stay without buying the new cookbook.

 (It was, by the way, a great getaway, and I would recommend doing just what we did, as well as taking in some of the other restaurants in Kinston, visiting Nahunta Pork Center and the antiques store downtown, and staying either at a B and B on a farm or The O’Neil Hotel.
 Brothers Farm is not currently open, though it was a great place to stay.)